Teju3011/ACN-CTF-4th-Edition/forecast-grid/README.md

 ---

 ## Files
-- `challenge/ciphertext.txt` — the Vigenère-encrypted message (ciphertext).
+- `challenge/ciphertext.txt` — the encrypted message.
-- `hint1` — The storm scribbles are not random — the letters repeat in a cycle, like drops falling in rhythm.
-Think about grids where rows shift against each other.
+- `hint1` — That jumble of letters looks like internet luggage — reverse the packaging that makes data safe for text transfer.

-- `hint2` — Forecasts are often written with four simple letters.
-Look up, and you will find what keeps pouring down again and again.
+- `hint2` — The cipher’s key repeats like a weather pattern; think short, common, and four letters long — its beat matches falling drops.

 ---

 ## Goal & Flag format
-The ciphertext is produced with a Vigenère cipher.
+The ciphertext is produced with a Base64 and Vigenère cipher.